edgedb/easy-edgedb/chapter6/index.md

 }
 ```

+Now to get back to the default format, we can type `\set output-format default`.
 To keep things easy to read, this book will show JSON output using this `json-pretty` output format.
-But if you ever want to restore the default format, just type `\set output-format default`.

 ## Converting back from JSON